Thibaut Collet

 Thibaut Collet (born 17 June 1999, in La Tronche) is a French athlete specialising in the pole vault.
 He won a bronze medal at the 2019 European U23 Championships.

-His personal bests are 5.72 metres outdoors (Salon-de-Provence 2021) and 5.81 metres indoors (Miramas 2022).
+His personal bests are 5.95 metres outdoors (Grenoble 2024) and 5.92 metres indoors (Clermont-Ferrand 2024).

 He and his older brother Mathieu are coached by their father Philippe Collet, himself a former pole vaulter.